danifitz/nr-snowflake/README.md

 ### Prerequisites

-You need to have `node.js` installed on the machine you're going to run the script from

-For the instructions on how to install it visit [node.js official website](https://nodejs.org/en/download/)
+1. Set the environment variables (see section below)
+2. Copy the executable file `snowflake_node_query_integration-win.exe` somewhere on the machine
+3.
+4. Copy `flex-example.yml` to `C:\Program Files\newrelic\newrelic-infra\integrations.d`
+5. Replace the values in `flex-example.yml` with the path to the executable and the queries

 ### Assign values to the following environment variables: